 - Acquiring adequate talent is fast and easy: The market for outsourced software development is vast, providing specialists in all different kinds of technologies and disciplines.
 You can hire an experienced team with the skill set you need in a few weeks, as opposed to the months it often takes to hire in-house talent.
 Moreover, by going through an external vendor, you can add or remove team members as needed, or adjust project timelines as needed, and pay only for the services you use.

-- Access to expertise carriers: Usually, outsourcing companies have some relevant expertise.
+- Access to expertise carriers: Usually, outsourcing vendors have some relevant expertise.
 For example, if you would like to develop a mobile app for a healthcare project, it would be good to find a company with experience in that sector.

 The disadvantages of outsourcing include:

 - Security risks: Outsourcing developments means giving up total control over the development process and sharing it with a vendor.
 If you choose the wrong vendor or fail to negotiate adequate protections for your intellectual property, you run the risk of falling victim to industrial espionage.
 To avoid this, you have to sign an NDA with the vendor and gather as much information as you can from the Internet about the company and its founders.
+Also, a lot of security issues can be avoided by investing in the network and security training of your employees.

 - Communications gap: Depending on where your vendor is located, you run into difficulties communicating with your development team.
 You may have to deal with differences in time zones or overcome language barriers.
 These can be mitigated, however, by scheduling meetings or using tools like email or instant messaging to conduct business.